What is endometriosis?

 It’s important to understand that the pain associated with endometriosis is complex and often multiple factors need to be considered.

-Our physiotherapists at Body Logic Physiotherapy play an important role in the treatment of persistent pelvic pain and pelvic floor muscle tension including identifying the key factors linked to your symptoms, coaching in body relaxation, breathing techniques, relaxed fearless movement, graded activity and sleep rehabilitation.
+Physiotherapy management includes bladder or bowel habit retraining, pelvic floor and abdominal muscle retraining, most women with pelvic pain and pelvic floor muscle dysfunction need to learn to relax their pelvic floor muscles fully.
+Any management program includes identifying the key factors linked to your symptoms, coaching you in body relaxation, breathing techniques, relaxed fearless movement, graded activity and sleep rehabilitation.

-A long-term plan is the key to controlling this problem and it may take up to 3-6 months to make this plan work.
+A long-term plan is the key to managing your pain and it may take up to 3-6 months to make this plan work.
 We also work with your doctor and or a clinical psychologist if additional care is needed.

 If you have any issues with endometriosis, or further questions get in touch with us today!